History of radio receivers: Spark era

 The signal from the spark gap transmitter consisted of damped waves repeated at an audio frequency rate, from 120 to perhaps 4000 per second, so in the earphone the signal sounded like a musical tone or buzz, and the Morse code "dots" and "dashes" sounded like beeps.

-The first person to use radio waves for communication was Guglielmo Marconi.
-Marconi invented little himself, but he was first to believe that radio could be a practical communication medium, and singlehandedly developed the first wireless telegraphy systems, transmitters and receivers, beginning in 1894–5, mainly by improving technology invented by others.

-Oliver Lodge and Alexander Popov were also experimenting with similar radio wave receiving apparatus at the same time in 1894–5, but they are not known to have transmitted Morse code during this period, just strings of random pulses.
-Therefore, Marconi is usually given credit for building the first radio receivers.
+The first radio wave based communication system was a wireless telegraphy system developed by Guglielmo Marconi, beginning in 1894–5.